snusnumrick/karate/docs/WAIVER_SYSTEM_GUIDE.md

    - The enrollment can still be created (trial/active status)
    - Admin is reminded to notify the family

-#### Viewing Pending Waivers
+#### Viewing Waiver Signatures
-1. Navigate to **Admin > Waivers > Missing Signatures**
+1. Navigate to **Admin > Waivers > View Signatures**
-2. View a report of:
+2. View a comprehensive report of:
-   - All enrollments with unsigned waivers
+   - All signed waivers with dates
-   - Student and family information
+   - Family and student information
-   - Which waiver is pending
+   - Which students are covered by each waiver signature
-   - Link to the enrollment details
+   - PDF download links for each signed waiver
+   - Filter by specific waiver type
+3. Click on family name to view family details
+4. Download PDF copies of signed waivers

 #### Monitoring Enrollment Status
 1. The enrollments list shows a badge for pending waivers